marcelo-schreiber/indoor-weather-logger/README.md

 - A cron job sends a GET request to the `/api/cron` endpoint daily at 00:01.
 - The `/api/cron` handler:
-  - Calculates the mean and median for the temperature and humidity data in the last 24 hours.
+  - Calculates the mean and median for the data collected in the last 24 hours.
   - Resets the daily data into a single summary record.

+---

 ## Technologies

 - **ESP32 Wemos Lolin32**: Microcontroller board with built-in Wi-Fi and Bluetooth.
 - **DHT22 Sensor**: Digital temperature and humidity sensor.
+- **BMP280 Sensor**: Atmospheric pressure sensor.
+- **MQ135 Sensor**: Air quality sensor.
 - **Next.js**: React framework for building web applications.
 - **Vercel**: Cloud platform for static sites and serverless functions.
 - **Supabase**: Open-source Firebase alternative for databases and authentication.
 - **Cron-job.org**: Free online cron job service.

+---

 ## Feedback

 If you have feedback or suggestions, feel free to reach out at `marcelorissette15@gmail.com`.

+---

 ## Todo list